aws-neuron/aws-neuron-sdk/docs/tensorflow-neuron/tutorial-compile-infer.md

 ### Inference Instance: Install Tensorflow-Neuron and Neuron-Runtime

 1. Same as above to install Tensorflow Neuron.
-2. To install Runtime, see [This link](./getting-started-neuron-rtd.md).
+2. To install Runtime, refer to the [getting started](./../neuron-runtime/readme.md) runtime guide.

 ## Step 3: Run Inference